cpitsch/bigdgcnn/README.md

 - For the BPI12 Event Log, our results deviated from the original paper, so we ran the experiment again with Learning Rate 10<sup>-4</sup>
     - `python run_bpi12_mp.py --1e-4`
     - [Results Summary](./Experiments/BPI12/LR_1e-4/summary.txt)
 - The Helpdesk Event Log contains a number of traces with duplicate events.
-To get an idea of the noise robustness of the algorithm, we run it again on a repaired version of the event log, where duplicate events have been removed.
+To get an idea of the noise robustness of the algorithm, we run it again on a repaired version of the event log, where cases containing duplicate events have been removed.
   - `python run_helpdesk_repaired_mp.py`
   - [Results Summary](./Experiments/Helpdesk%20Repaired/summary.txt)